SiaFoundation/renterd/README.md

 ## Logging

 `renterd` has both console and file logging, the logs are stored in `renterd.log` and contain logs from all of the components that are enabled, e.g. if only the `bus` and `worker` are enabled it will only contain the logs from those two components.

+## Debug

+### Contract Set Contracts

+The autopilot forms and manages contracts in the contract set with name configured in the autopilot's configuration object, by default this is called the `autopilot` contract set.
+This contract set should contain the amount of contracts configured in the contracts sectino of the configuration.

+That means that, if everything is running smoothly, the following curl call should return that number:
+`curl -u ":[YOUR_PASSWORD]"  [BASE_URL]/api/bus/contracts/set/autopilot | jq '.|length'`

+### Autopilot Trigger

+For debugging purposes, the autopilot allows triggering the main loop using the following endpoint:

+- `POST /api/autopilot/debug/trigger`